 Nash received his doctorate from Princeton University in 1950 from the mathematician Albert W. Tucker.
 The work entitled Non-cooperative Games extended the game theory of Morgenstern and von Neumann to include the so-called Nash equilibrium.
 Nash proved that this equilibrium – deviating from the solutions – also exists for non-zero-sum games and for more than two players.
 The Nash equilibrium describes a combination of strategies in non-cooperative games, where each player chooses exactly one strategy from which it makes no sense for any player to deviate from his chosen strategy as the only one.
 In a Nash equilibrium every player agrees with his strategy choice afterwards, he would hit it again in the same way.
 The strategies of the players are therefore the best answers for each other.
 The Nash equilibrium is an elementary solution concept of game theory.

 The Nobel Prize in Economics

-The importance of this work from 1950 was only later recognised in connection with the further development of game theory and earned him the Nobel Prize for Economics in 1994.
+The importance of this work from 1950 was only later recognized in connection with the further development of game theory and earned him the Nobel Prize for Economics in 1994.
 Von Neumann himself was not very impressed at the time at a meeting with Nash; he considered the result to be trivial and mentioned it only indirectly in the introduction to the new edition of his book Morgenstern on game theory from 1953.
 Nash himself also regarded the work more as a by-product in comparison to his later works.